vaishnavi-1102/Data_Analytics/README.md

 This dashboard helps stakeholders monitor sales performance, optimize team efficiency, and make informed business decisions based on real-time data filters and visuals.

+## Task-4
+# SQL Database Project - Students and Courses

+## Project Description
+This project demonstrates the use of SQL queries to create and analyze a student database.
+It showcases table creation, data insertion, data extraction, filtering, sorting, aggregation, and join operations using MySQL (or any SQL variant).

+## Dataset
+- StudentsDB: Stores student details (ID, name, age, course).
+- Courses: Stores course information including instructor details.

+## Tools
+- MySQL / PostgreSQL / SQLite

+## SQL Queries Included
+- Table creation and data insertion for both datasets.
+- Data selection and filtering using WHERE, ORDER BY.
+- Aggregate functions such as COUNT, AVG, SUM.
+- JOIN operations (INNER JOIN, LEFT JOIN, RIGHT JOIN) to combine student and course data.
+- Subqueries for advanced filtering.
+- Views for reusable SQL statements.
+- Indexing for query optimization.

+## Instructions to Run
+1. Import the SQL schema and data by running the provided SQL scripts.
+2. Execute the queries sequentially in your SQL client.
+3. Review the output for each query in the result pane.
+4. Use query screenshots as proof of execution.

+## Sample Queries
+- List all students with their course and assigned instructor using INNER JOIN.
+- Count the number of students per course.
+- Find students older than the average age.
+- Create a view of computer science students for quick reference.

+## Future Work
+- Add more tables like Enrollment, Grades.
+- Explore advanced window functions and stored procedures.
+- Optimize indexes based on query performance stats.

 ## Contact
 For questions, feedback, or collaboration, please contact: [vadlakondavaishnavi2003@gmail.com]